k2view-academy/K2View-Academy/articles/11_query_builder/01_query_builder_overview.md

 ## Opening the Query Builder Window

- The Query Builder window can be opened in several ways.
+ There are multiple ways to open the Query Builder window.
 Select one of the following options:

 <studio>